ChameleonCloud/docs/source/technical/project.rst

 Manage Users
 _________________

-In the *Project Users* section of your :ref:`project-details`, you may manage users that are attached to your Project.
-While each user has their own Chameleon User account independent of your project, they may be added as members to one or more projects.
-Users do not have to be PI elligible to have membership in a project.
-It is highly recommended that if you are an educator with students, each student should have their own non-PI Chameleon account and be added to your project.
+To manage users of a *Project*, use the *Project Users* section in the :ref:`project-details`.
+While each user has their own Chameleon User account independent of your project, they may be added to one or more projects.
+Being a user of a *Project* **does not** require a :ref:`PI eligibility <pi-eligibility>`.

+.. important::  For *Project* PIs, it is highly recommended that your *Project* users should have their own non-PI Chameleon accounts and should be added to your project.

-You may add a user to your account by filling out their username and clicking the *Add user* button.
-You may remove a user from your project by locating their username in the user list and clicking the *-* button next to their username.
+You may add a user to your account by filling out their user name and clicking the *Add user* button.
+You may remove a user from your project by locating their user name in the user list and clicking the *-* button next to their user name.

+.. _outages-page:

 Outages
 _________